akeneo/pim-docs/cloud_edition/flexibility_mode/docs/onboarder.rst

 Ensure the Onboarder worker is always running
 =============================================

-A ``systemd`` daemon is used to manage the PIM Onboarder woker(s).
+A ``systemd`` daemon is used to manage the PIM Onboarder worker(s).
 It allows multiple operations such as:

 - start/stop/restart a worker
 - check the status of a worker